CryptoAardvark/cryptoaardvark/README.md

 [![Vscode](https://img.shields.io/badge/-VSCode-007acc?style=for-the-badge&logo=-visual-studio-code&logoColor=white)]()

 ## Blockchain

-I am a blockchain developer with 5 years of experience.
 My main interest in blockchain development is writing and testing chain code, smart contracts for EVM blockchain based alternative coins or Ethereum using both C++ and Solidity.
 I would like to say that Remix IDE is really great.
 I am also working on a few Hyperledger projects.
 Stay tuned!